 Exercise need not be dull, especially in London where there’s always something new!
 Why not try one of our gyms or classes with a difference?
 Whether you see yourself as a ballet barre kind of girl or a boxing fan, there’s something for everyone.

-After much anticipation from London’s spinning brigade, indoor cycling empire SoulCycle has opened its first international studio in Soho.
+After much anticipation from London’s spinning brigade, indoor cycling empire SoulCycle opened its first international studio in Soho earlier this year.
 Since launching over a decade ago, the brand has developed a massive cult-like following in America, with clientele including the likes of Beyoncé and Michelle Obama.
 It’s also inspired a new wave of spin studios this side of the pond such as Psycle, 1Rebel and Boom Cycle, all featuring pumping music, motivational instructors and the concept of riding to the beat.
 But SoulCycle promises something different: a mind-body-soul experience, which is not just about burning calories – although you’ll certainly do a lot of that too.
 There’s a lot of talk about energy, positive mantras and getting into the zone, each studio has its own crystal, classes are candlelit, and phones are banned.
 And be warned: you might be asked to high-five your neighbour.
-But it seems Londoners are hooked already – since the soft launch many 63-bike strong classes have been completely full, and even David Beckham was spotted there.
+But it seems Londoners are hooked – the 63-bike strong classes tend to fill up completely, and even David Beckham was spotted there.
+Fans will be excited to hear they’re planning to open three more London studios across Chelsea, Notting Hill and Marylebone.
+3-4 Great Marlborough St, Soho, London W1F 7HH

 Immersive, high-energy and energetic, a Psycle class is much more than your average indoor cycling session.
 Part workout, part nightclub, you can expect to be greeted with thumping music, whether it’s 7am in the morning or 7pm at night, replicating the buzz and excitement of a night out.
 Workouts are led by some of the capital’s best instructors, so be prepared to be put through your paces – Psycle’s cycling classes offer a full body workout, featuring killer hand weights sessions to ensure your upper body gets some TLC as well as your spinning legs.
 They now have studios in Mortimer Street, Canary Wharf, Clapham and Shoreditch, with some offering other classes such as barre, yoga and strength training.
 Fist-pumping, cheering and high-fiving optional, but strongly encouraged.
 Various locations